 Think of the positive exposure mid-major teams would receive by going deep into the playoffs or winning a national championship.
 This would be a college softball recruiter’s dream to discuss the realistic opportunity to win a ring with prospective student-athletes and their parents.

 A two-tier softball postseason tournament would also allow more teams from both divisions to make a “Big Dance”.
-The overwhelming majority of teams in the postseason tournament come from Power 5 conferences.
-In 2019, 33 of the 64 teams were from Power 5 conferences.
-The same is true for the 2021 tournament field.
+The majority of teams in the postseason tournament come from Power 5 conferences.
 It seems like mid-major teams only serve to fill out the brackets.

 I will leave it up to the NCAA to determine the size of each tournament and how the conferences are split between the two championships.
 Instead of one tournament with 64 teams, what about two tournaments with 48 teams?
 That is an additional 32 teams that have a realistic chance to advance deep into their respective tournament and win a national championship.